NorthCoastChurch/IT-Policy/Policy-16-Personal-Device-Acceptable-Use-And-Security-BYOD.md

   - If A) any BYOD device is lost or stolen, immediately contact North Coast Church IT; and, if B) any BYOD device is scheduled to be upgraded or exchanged, the user must contact IT in advance.
 IT will disable the BYOD and delete associated company data. /R
   - BYOD equipment that is used to conduct North Coast Church business will be utilized appropriately, responsibly, and ethically.
 Failure to do so will result in immediate suspension of that user’s access.
   - Any attempt to contravene or bypass said security implementation will be deemed an intrusion attempt and will be dealt with in accordance with North Coast Church’s overarching security policy.
-  - Usage of location-based services and mobile check-in services, which leverage device GPS capabilities to share real-time user location with external parties, is prohibited within the workplace.
   - The user agrees to and accepts that his or her access and/or connection to North Coast Church’s networks may be monitored to record dates, times, duration of access, etc. This is done to identify unusual usage patterns or other suspicious activity, and to identify accounts/computers that may have been compromised by external parties.
 In all cases, data protection remains North Coast Church’s highest priority.
-  - Employees, Board of Directors, volunteers, contractors, and temporary staff will not reconfigure mobile devices with any type of North Coast Church owned and installed hardware or software without the express approval of North Coast Church’s IT Department.
+  - Employees, volunteers, contractors, and temporary staff will not reconfigure mobile devices with any type of North Coast Church owned and installed hardware or software without the express approval of North Coast Church’s IT Department.
   - The end user agrees to immediately report, to his/her manager and North Coast Church’s IT Department, any incident or suspected incidents of unauthorized data access, data loss, and/or disclosure of North Coast Church resources, databases, networks, etc.

 **Third Party Vendors**